 Stage 2 assistance provides more sophisticated resources for handling the incident.
-It normally involves a small team of experts with readily available transport, monitoring and decontamination equipment and special clothing.
+This involves a small team of experts with readily available transport, monitoring and decontamination equipment and personal protective equipment.

 - NAIR user handbook for emergency services staff who might need to use the service